EnochRick/EnochRick/CDL Thoughts/CDLThoughts.md

 - Level the playingfield for competition on ability rather than product in the HVAC Automation indusrty
 - New options on controls hardware / cross compatiblity with new automation hardware platforms that typically dont target the HVAC automation industry
 - Deterministic States of control code execution - the same program will give the same output given the same inputs on any hardware
-- The abiity to remove BACnet from the industry and harden cybersecurity around control code via API access and machine to machine interoperability outside a traditionally Protoco-gated data model
+- The abiity to evolve from BACnet/Modbus and harden cybersecurity around control code via API access and machine to machine interoperability outside a traditionally Protocol-gated data model.
+Machine to machine interaction in modern day IT systems are API based and the HVAC automation industry would benefit from this move too.
+CDL being expressed as JSON opens this door.

 ### Relevant Links
 - Open Building control Website [^Reference1]